IBM/solsa/README.md

 automatically tailors resource bundles such as `Ingress` to the specifics of each targeted environment.

-SolSA can synthesize all the Yaml needed to deploy an application.
+SolSA can synthesize all the YAML needed to deploy an application.
 But it does not have to do so.
 SolSA supports easy configuration to select which resources should be unique to an application instance and which resources should be shared across multiple instances.